noahgibbs/self_conscious_dgd/37_ArraysMappings.md

 ## Keys in Mappings

 You can technically use other objects, including mappings, as keys for a mapping.
-But because of equality rules (see below) you would need to make sure you used ***exactly the same mapping object*** to retrieve the value, not just one with the same things in it.
+But because of equality rules (see [Equality Operators](#Equality%20Operators)) you would need to make sure you used ***exactly the same mapping object*** to retrieve the value, not just one with the same things in it.
 In other words, if you used the empty mapping as a key, you couldn't just dereference with an empty mapping.
 You'd have to use ***the same mapping object***:

 ```
 # code ([ ([ ]): 1 ])[([ ])]